pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 To avoid unnecessary runtime overheads and to make the creation of heterogeneous MP-GNNs as simple as possible, Pytorch Geometric provides three ways for the user to create models on heterogeneous graph data:

 #.
 Automatically convert a homogenous GNN model to a heterogeneous GNN model by making use of :meth:`torch_geometric.nn.to_hetero` or :meth:`torch_geometric.nn.to_hetero_with_bases`
 #.
-Define inidividual functions for different types using PyGs wrapper :class:`torch_geometric.nn.conv.HeteroConv` for heterogeneous convolution
+Define inidividual functions for different types using :pyg:`PyG's` wrapper :class:`torch_geometric.nn.conv.HeteroConv` for heterogeneous convolution
 #.
 Deploy existing (or write your own) heterogeneous GNN operators

 In the following, each option is introduced in detail.